Visiting Eungella safely

-During summer months, the creeks and swimming holes at Araluen and Wheel of Fire often became overcrowded with visitors picnicking and swimming.
-Estimated current visitation to Finch Hatton Gorge is in the vicinity of approximately 100,000 day visitors annually.
+During summer months, the creeks and swimming holes at Araluen Cascades and Wheel of Fire often became overcrowded with visitors.
+Estimated current visitation to Finch Hatton Gorge is in the vicinity of approximately 100,000 visitors annually.

 People have suffered serious injuries in water-related accidents.
 There are no patrolled swimming areas in Eungella National Park.
 Avoid tragedy.

 - Do not jump or dive into water.
-Serious injuries have occurred.
+Serious injuries and deaths have occurred.

 - Beware of slippery rocks, especially around the cascades.